-Our very first encounter was when my 5th grade class had to read The Red Pony.
-Here’s everything I remember about the book:
+Our very first encounter, back in 199OhGodI’mOld, was when my 5th grade class had to read The Red Pony.
+Here’s everything I remember about that waking nightmare:

-- It is around 100 pages long, divided into four roughly equal chapters.
+- It is 100 pages long, divided into four roughly equal chapters.

-- Jody spends the other three chapters whining, mostly about horses.
+- Jody spends the three remaining chapters whining, mostly about horses.

 Are you kidding?
-It’s like the longest game of Oregon Trail you ever played.
-And right at the end when you think you’re going to win, your oxen drown, and you die slowly of snakebites and dysentery.
+It’s like the longest game of Oregon Trail you ever played, back when there was nothing better to do.
+And right at the end when you think you’re going to win, you go bankrupt, your oxen drown, and you perish full of snakebites and dysentery.

 Some of the owner men were kind because they hated what they had to do, and some of them were angry because they hated to be cruel, and some of them were cold because they had long ago found that one could not be an owner unless one were cold.
 And all of them were caught in something larger than themselves.

 They fought over everything, and loved and needed the fighting.

 The people in flight from the terror behind—strange things happen to them, some bitterly cruel and some so beautiful that the faith is refired forever.